kgryte/rpo-dynamics/README.md

 ### Getting Started

+To get started with RPo Dynamics, ensure that you have [Node.js](http://nodejs.org/) installed.
+If you have [Homebrew](http://brew.sh/) installed on Mac OSX, this is [straightforward](http://shapeshed.com/setting-up-nodejs-and-npm-on-mac-osx/).
+A recently released tool called [Cakebrew](http://www.cakebrew.com/) provides GUI for installing packages, similar to the [Github client](https://mac.github.com/) for repositories.
+For other platforms, consult the documentation provided by [Joyent](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint).

-To get started with RPo Dynamics, first ensure that you have Node.js installed.
-Second, clone the RPo Dynamics repository.
-Once cloned, navigate to the directory and install Node modules as specified in the `package.json` file.
+If you have a [Github](https://help.github.com/articles/set-up-git) account, simply clone the RPo Dynamics repository to a local directory of your choosing.
+Once cloned, navigate to the directory and install Node modules specified in the `package.json` file.
 In the terminal,

 ```
 $ npm install